You can add both assets (shared content) and local content to pages. If you enter content on a page, you can change the content on the page.

 - If you do not have permission to edit a widget, a dialog pops up and warns you when you attempt to edit it.

-If the widget editor is not similar to the HTML widget editor shown on this page.
+If the widget editor is not similar to the HTML widget editor shown on this page, see the to find out how it behaves differently from other widgets.

 - Enter content in the content fields.